Identification of Information Structures in Bayesian Games: Identification of Information Structures

 \section{Identification of Information Structures}

-We now turn to our main focus, investigating the empirical content of Bayesian rational behavior in the LQG framework.
-This issue will be explored from the perspective of \emph{identification} in econometrics \citep{manski1995}.
+We now investigate the empirical content of equilibrium behavior in the LQG framework from the perspective of identification in econometrics \citep{manski1995}.
 Suppose that our econometrician has access to the data on equilibrium outcomes, while she does not know precisely the primitives of an LQG game in play.
 Her objective is to recover the underlying information structure from observables, at least, in a partial sense.